 Similarly, unrepresented buyers going into a bidding war might think they’re better positioned to win, since choosing them means a seller’s agent doesn’t have to share their fee.

-But in these scenarios, the seller’s broker becomes a dual agent—one who represents both the seller and buyer—and who picks up the task of getting the buyer past the board, for example.
+While some buyers will forgo using a broker altogether, some will rely on the seller's broker for assistance in sealing the deal.
+In this case the seller’s broker becomes a dual agent—one who represents both the seller and buyer, picking up the task of getting the buyer past the board, for example.
 Buyers who rely on a dual agent lose the confidentiality of a broker who is working just for them—and as a result may be leaving money on the table, brokers say.

 “Buyers think they’ll do better and they’ll be picked in a bidding war,” says Christopher Kromer, a broker at Brown Harris Stevens.
 The perception is, ‘I’m going to be looked at favorably if I don’t have representation.’”
 But the perception is not the reality.
 “In my experience buyers are not saving anything off the commission or anything off the price,” he says.